Skip to content

 Data validation with Recce

 Once you have a suitable system in place to manage your database environments during development and deployment, you’re then able to perform comparisons between these environments.
-This is where Recce can help.
+This is where Recce can help enhance your data validation process and improve your dbt PR review.

-Recce provides a suite of tools that are specially designed to compare data between two dbt environments.
+Recce provides a suite of tools that are specially designed to assess data impact by comparing the data in two dbt environments.

 • You’re clear what your intention is